IBM/ibm-block-csi-driver/docs/content/release_notes/csi_rn_limitations.md

 ## Volume replication limitations

-When a role switch is conducted, this is not reflected within the other Kubernetes replication objects.
+When a role switch is conducted, this is not reflected within the other orchestration platform replication objects.